ColetteThomson/smart_events/README.md

 #### Returning User Functionality Goals
 * As a returning user, I want to have appropriate access to website content as per my permissions
+* As a returning user, I want to be able to find (read/view) the information I'm looking for
+* As a returning user, I want to be able to create (add) new content, as per my permissions
+* As a returning user, I want to be able to edit (update) existing content, as per my permissions
+* As a returning user, I want to be able to delete existing content, as per my permissions
 * As a returning user, I want to be able to view all the organisation's active projects in the Chat
 * As a returning user, I want to be able to add my ideas or suggestions on the different Project Posts
+* As a returning user, I want confirmation of actions I have performed on the WMP website

 ### Structural Features of the smartevents WMP website